 Option 1 – Share details and safety precautions with the other parent

-Sometimes the other parent is just uncomfortable with the situation and there is nothing wrong with you acknowledging that discomfort and providing them with additional details to help them become more comfortable.
+Sometimes the other parent is just uncomfortable with the situation.
+It’s actually beneficial for you to acknowledging that discomfort and provide them with additional details to help them become more comfortable.
 Here are a few things you can do to ease their concerns:

 - Show them where you’ll be staying